Vyopta Terms of Service for vAnalytics

 - 6.3 Fee.
 In consideration of Vyopta’s performance of the Services, Customer shall pay the Fees listed on the applicable invoice.

 - 6.4 Payments.
 Customer agrees to pay all fees in U.S. dollars within thirty (30) days of the date of a valid invoice.
 In making payments, you acknowledge that you are not relying on future availability of any Services beyond the current subscription term or any upgrades or feature enhancements.
 You agree that we may bill your credit card for renewals, upgrades or additions, and unpaid fees, as applicable.
 If you purchase any Services through an authorized Reseller, you owe payment to the Reseller as agreed between you and the Reseller, but you acknowledge that we may terminate your rights to use the Services if we do not receive our corresponding payment from the Reseller.
+Fees are non-refundable and non-cancelable, provided, however, if you terminate these Terms for cause as provided herein, you will have the right to a refund of the unused portion of the paid fees within thirty (30) days.

 Customer will pay any and all applicable federal, state and local sales, use, value-added, excise, duty and any other taxes of any nature assessed on the Services, if any.
 However, taxes based upon Vyopta’s net income or gross receipts, personal property taxes on property it owns or leases, and franchise or privilege taxes on its business will be the sole responsibility of Vyopta.
 Vyopta shall issue to Customer a separate invoice for taxes or identify on a separate line item on such invoice the taxes due on any Service supplied by Vyopta.